Skip to main content

 Watch why taking this new step in life means so much to him.

 This video is the final production in a three-part series highlighting student veterans at the University of Kentucky.
-These student veterans were honored by UK Athletics during UK men's basketball games at Rupp Arena during the past two months.
+These student veterans were honored by UK Athletics during UK men's basketball games at Rupp Arena during the past

 By Julie Wrinn